permaweb/arx/README.md

 ## SDK

-By default, the `arx` sdk points to the turbo bundle service from ardrive (https://turbo.ardrive.io), the turbo bundle service allows you to purchase "upload credits" called "turbo credits" to use to upload your data to the Arweave Storage Network.
+By default, the `arx` sdk points to the turbo bundle service from ardrive (https://turbo.ardrive.io), the turbo bundle service allows you to purchase non-refundable "upload credits" called "turbo credits" to use to upload your data to the Arweave Storage Network.
 Currently, turbo bundle service supports AR, SOL, ETH, and POL as funding sources.
-You can also purchase "turbo credits" using Fiat at https://app.ardrive.io.
+You can also purchase "turbo credits" using Fiat at https://turbo-topup.com/.

 ### Setup